Sadame

-Sadame (定め) is the debut Japanese studio album by South Korean boy band Enhypen.
+Sadame (定め) is the debut Japanese and second studio album by South Korean boy band Enhypen.
 It was released on October 26, 2022, through Virgin Music.
 The album consists of nine tracks, including the Japanese versions of "Blessed-Cursed" and "Future Perfect (Pass the Mic)".

 Background and release

 In August 2022, Belift Lab confirmed that Enhypen would release their first Japanese studio album in October.
 Titled Sadame, the album was released on October 26, through Universal Music Japan.
 It contained nine tracks, including the original Japanese songs "Always" and "Forget Me Not" and the Japanese versions of "Blessed-Cursed" and "Future Perfect (Pass the Mic)", as well as "Polaroid Love" as a CD-only bonus track.
 The album also featured the new Japanese song "Make the Change", the theme for the second season of the Tokai TV and Fuji TV Japanese drama Saikou no Obahan Nakajima Haruko, which began airing on October 8; the song was digitally pre-released on October 12.